A Brief History

-As president, Nikias has articulated a vision for USC to attain undisputed, elite status as a global research university.
-His initiatives include recruiting a cadre of transformative, world-class faculty; elevating USC’s academic medical enterprise; expanding USC’s international presence; further improving the breadth and quality of USC’s outstanding student body; and embarking on the largest fundraising campaign in the history of higher education.
+As president, Nikias continues to advance USC’s status as an elite global research university.
+His initiatives include recruiting a cadre of transformative, world-class faculty; elevating USC’s academic medical enterprise; expanding USC’s international presence; further improving the breadth and quality of USC’s outstanding student body; and advancing a fundraising campaign that, when announced, was the most ambitious in the history of higher education.

 Nikias brought the country’s largest literary festival, the Los Angeles Times Festival of Books, to USC.
-Also under his leadership, the university has embarked on a capital construction initiative that already includes the McKay Center, Engemann Student Health Center, a new cinematic arts building, the University Club at Stoops Hall, the Soto Building on the Health Sciences Campus, Dauterive Hall and Wallis Annenberg Hall, as well as beautification projects for both of USC’s main campuses.
+Also under his leadership, the university announced an alliance to establish the USC Pacific Asia Museum, and embarked on a capital construction initiative that already includes the USC Village, Michelson Center for Convergent Bioscience, the McKay Center, Kaufman International Dance Center, Engemann Student Health Center, a new cinematic arts building, the University Club at Stoops Hall, the Soto Building on the Health Sciences Campus, Dauterive Hall, Fertitta Hall, and Wallis Annenberg Hall, as well as beautification projects for both of USC’s main campuses.

 Before assuming the presidency, Nikias had served as USC’s chief academic officer since June 2005.
 In that role, he was credited with recruiting new academic leadership, strengthening the academic medical enterprise, attracting a series of major donations to the university, creating innovative cross-disciplinary programs and enhancing USC’s globalization efforts as well as increasing support for students at the undergraduate, graduate and doctoral levels.